facebook/watchman/website/_docs/configuration.markdown

 configuration information specific to that root.

-The global configuration path can be changed by passing the `--enable-conffile` option to configure when you build watchman.
+The global configuration path can be changed by passing the `-DWATCHMAN_CONFIG_FILE` option to CMake when you build watchman.
 This documentation refers to it as `/etc/watchman.json` throughout, just be aware that your particular installation may locate it elsewhere.
 In addition, the environmental variable `$WATCHMAN_CONFIG_FILE` will override the